 Online Privacy and Security

 We pledge to use and share any information that we collect from or about our customers in accordance with Waterstone’s Consumer Privacy Notice, which provides choices regarding our use and sharing of information.
-For additional information on this Policy or our privacy practices generally, please contact us directly with your questions.

 Information We Collect